-RP Tiebreaker Logic - Commodities Trade Type Explanation Reporting Party Fixed Floating Swap Seller of the Fixed leg = Reporting Party Fixed leg seller (Receiver of Cash on the fixed leg) Option Receiver of premium payment or Option writer Seller Swaption Receiver of premium payment or Swaption writer Seller Option Strategies (Collars, Corridors, Multi- Premium receiver is the Seller = Reporting Party Premium Receiver leg) If no premium, go to alpha convention Go to alpha convention For trade types not listed above Any trade that falls outside of that list will have the alphanumeric ASCII convention applied based on the LEI/CICI.
-The LEI/CICI selected as the RP will be the LEI/CICI at the top of that sort order.
-As an example, ASCII is the same sort logic that MS Excel applies.
+RP Tiebreaker Logic - Commodities Trade Type Explanation Reporting Party Fixed Floating Swap Seller of the Fixed leg = Reporting Party Fixed leg seller (Receiver of Cash on the fixed leg) Option Receiver of premium payment or Option writer Seller Swaption Receiver of premium payment or Swaption writer Seller Option Strategies (Collars, Corridors, Multi- Premium receiver is the Seller = Reporting Party Premium Receiver leg) If no premium, go to alpha convention Go to alpha convention For trade types not listed above Seller convention with AlphaAny trade that falls outside of that list will have the convention applied based on the LEI/CICI.
+The LEI be the LEI/CICI at the top of that sort order.
+As an sort logic that MS Excel applies.
 LEI/CICI selected as the RP will